Migrating from Firewall Builder¶

 ULOG removed, NFLOG supported

-The ULOG logging target has been removed from modern Linux kernels (replaced by NFLOG).
-If your .fwb file had use_ULOG enabled, it is silently migrated to the standard LOG target during import.
+The ULOG logging target was removed from the Linux kernel in 3.17, replaced by NFLOG (Linux 3.17 release notes).
+The use_ULOG firewall option is no longer part of the FirewallFabrik schema; if your .fwb file had it enabled, it is silently migrated to the standard LOG target during import.
 Both compilers fully support NFLOG: the iptables compiler generates -j NFLOG rules with --nflog-group, --nflog-prefix, --nflog-range, and --nflog-threshold parameters; the nftables compiler generates log group N statements.
 Enable NFLOG via the "Use NFLOG" option in the firewall settings dialog.

 Legacy logging and bridge options

-Several advanced iptables logging options (log TCP sequence numbers, log TCP/IP options, numeric syslog levels, kernel timezone, unconditional rule logging) and bridge interface configuration are legacy features with no remaining audience and are not supported.
-The corresponding checkboxes in the platform settings dialogs are disabled.
+Several advanced iptables options (log TCP sequence numbers, log TCP/IP options, kernel timezone for time-based rules, unconditional rule logging, bridge interface configuration, management SSH rule in block/stop action) are legacy features with no remaining audience and are not yet implemented in the fwf compiler.
+The corresponding checkboxes in the iptables firewall settings dialog are present but disabled.
+In the nftables firewall settings dialog these iptables-only options have been removed entirely, since nftables either provides native alternatives (for example, IPv6 neighbor discovery via native icmpv6 matches, or nftables sets in place of the ipset kernel module) or does not support them at all.
 If your .fwb file had any of these options enabled, you will see a compiler warning.

 Desktop integration